 According to the U.S. Bureau of Labor Statistics, medical assistants are in high demand, and that demand is expected to keep growing (source).
 These talented professionals are the backbone of medical facilities across the country.
-They work hard to ensure the business side of a medical practice runs smoothly, and that patients receive the best possible care.
+They work hard to ensure both the administrative and clinical sides of medical practices, doctor’s offices, hospitals and assisted living facilities run smoothly, and that patients receive the best possible care.

-There are many reasons to enter this great profession including a relatively short training period, great working hours, a professional environment, and a nice salary.
+There are many reasons to enter this great profession including a relatively short training period, great working hours, a professional work environment, and a respectable salary.
 Those looking for a good career that will provide a decent living may find medical assisting to be the perfect job.

 How Much Do Medical Assistants Make?